-After getting your braces, it is important to know how to take care of your teeth to ensure that your braces stay intact and do their job so that your teeth are in top-notch condition after you complete your orthodontic treatment at Rely Dental in Irving and Benbrook Texas.
-Today, our team at Rely Dental in Irving and Benbrook Texas thought we would provide you with tips you need to know to ensure you undergo successful treatment at our Irving and Benbrook Texas office.
+After getting your braces, it is important to know how to take care of your teeth to ensure that your braces stay intact and do their job so that your teeth are in top-notch condition after you complete your orthodontic treatment at Rely Dental in Irving Texas.
+Today, our team at Rely Dental in Irving Texas thought we would provide you with tips you need to know to ensure you undergo successful treatment at our Irving Texas office.

 Flossing twice a day or after every meal can help you clean areas between teeth and other places a toothbrush can miss.
 We also recommend using a floss threader, which can be used to help you navigate safely around your braces and brackets.
 It is vital to floss twice a day, preferably after lunch and before bedtime to keep gum disease and tooth decay at bay.